pseewald/vim-anyfold/README.md

 * If you add new filetypes to the plugin, please contribute it to the project by *pull request*.
 * If you find bugs or if you don't like this plugin, create an *issue* before giving up on this plugin.
 * If you find that this plugin does not behave as you'd like for a given filetype, create an *issue*.
-* If there already exists a plugin for the same purpuse (I could not find any), please let me know.

 ## License